-Upon notification by the CDE that the complainant has appealed the Charter School's decision, the Registered In-House Counsel or designee shall forward the following documents to the CDE:
+Within ten (10) days of being notified that the complainant has appealed the Charter School's Investigation Report, the Registered In-House Counsel or designee shall forward the following documents to the CDE:

-- 1. A copy of the original complaint. - 2.
-A copy of the decision. - 3.
-A summary of the nature and extent of the investigation conducted by the Charter School, if not covered by the decision. - 4.
-A copy of the investigation file, including but not limited to all notes, interviews, and documents submitted by all parties and gathered by the investigator. - 5.
-A report of any action taken to resolve the complaint. - 6.
-A copy of the Charter School's complaint procedures. - 7.
+- 1. A copy of the original complaint - 2.
+A copy of the Investigation Report - 3.
+A copy of the investigation file, including but not limited to all notes, interviews, and documents submitted by all parties and gathered by the investigator. - 4.
+A report of any action taken to resolve the complaint. - 5.
+A copy of the Charter School's complaint procedures. - 6.
 Other relevant information requested by the CDE.